Skip to main content

 On the day of your surgery, you’ll check in at our front desk before being taken to your private suite.
 We offer sedation dentistry solutions to ensure that you feel relaxed throughout your visit.

 Our patients typically report only minor discomfort, if any.
 Once you’re comfortable, we’ll place four or more dental implants into predetermined locations in your jawbone.
-We consider it our responsibility to ensure your implant is placed as accurately and successfully as possible, to guarantee it lasts as long as possible.
+We consider it our responsibility to ensure your implant is placed as accurately and successfully as possible, so it can last as long as possible.
 Whether you need one arch or a full mouth of new teeth, your entire surgical phase can be completed in just one day.

 If you qualify, as many of our patients do, we can also immediately place your temporary teeth, which function and look just like natural teeth.
 You’ll never go a single day without a complete smile again!